-Building on the success of the supervisor safety certificate program listed above, AGC Georgia is proud to offer the Safety Excellence Award.
+Building on the success of the supervisor safety certificate program listed above, AGC Georgia is proud to offer the Safety Leadership Award.
 This award will be presented annually to two field supervisors (one first place winner and a runner-up) who are employed by an AGC Georgia general or specialty contractor firm, who manages a project site with no lost-time accidents or recordables, and demonstrates commitment to:

 - providing a safe work environment